Tylan/check_snmp_printer/README.md

 # check_snmp_printer
 Icinga Plugin for Checking SNMP Printer Status (Trays, Consumables and Pagecounts) which includes PerfData.

+Supported Printer Models:

+* Canon
+* HP
+* Xerox
+* Olivetti (partial)

+__Your specific printer not supported?
+Open an issue on Github and we'll work to get it supported.__

 Forked and modified from Franky Van Liedekerke's 2014 version.

 **Consumables**